Energy Certificate Requirement Germany: 2026 Guide

 What Might Change in 2026?

-Energy-sector practitioners on LinkedIn are already discussing planned changes, including possible certificate duties for lease renewals, new requirements for monuments, and adjusted non-residential efficiency classes.
+The energy certificate requirement Germany currently enforces may see significant changes once the GModG passes.
+Energy sector practitioners on LinkedIn are already discussing planned reforms, including possible certificate duties for lease renewals, new requirements for monuments, adjusted non residential efficiency classes, and potentially more prominent CO₂ reporting aligned with the EU's updated Energy Performance of Buildings Directive.
 But none of this is final law yet.
 Do not confuse draft proposals with binding obligations.

 For the purposes of this guide, all requirements described reflect the current GEG as of June 11, 2026.